Detailing the various successes and highlights of the Low Incomes Tax Reform Group

 The change in government policy was to increase the personal allowance so that those affected by the withdrawal of the 10% rate would not lose out.

-We were the primary movers in getting HMRC to introduce the simplified tax retun at the time when the full Self-assessment form was too complex for those on low incomes.
+We were the primary movers in getting HMRC to introduce the simplified tax return at the time when the full Self Assessment form was too complex for those on low incomes.

-In 1999, we campaigned for and obtained the pre-announcement of the Blind Person's Allowance saving recipients of the BPA uncertainty and unnecessary paperwork.
+In 1999, we campaigned for and obtained the pre-announcement of the Blind Person's Allowance saving its recipients uncertainty and unnecessary paperwork.